ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_file_empty(``file``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if file is empty.
+Checks whether the file is empty.

 **Parameters:**